Tuesday, 10 December 2024

 Archaeologists have linked the ancient ports of Corinth - video

-A team of Danish and Greek archaeologists have linked the outer and inner harbour of ancient Corinth at Lechajon with the Lechaion Harbour Project.
+Listen to this article A team of Danish and Greek archaeologists have linked the outer and inner harbour of ancient Corinth at Lechajon with the Lechaion Harbour Project.
 Researchers from the Greek Ministry of Culture and Sports and the University of Copenhagen are thus continuing to make remarkable discoveries at the site.
-Among these latest were structures connecting the
+Among these latest

 Published: December 23, 2016 - 15:31